Carl Lewis: Film and television

 Lewis has appeared in numerous films and television productions.
 Among them, he played himself in cameos in Perfect Strangers, Speed Zone, Alien Hunter and Material Girls.
 He made an appearance on The Weakest Link.
 He also played Stu in the made-for-TV movie Atomic Twister.

 In 2011, Lewis appeared in the short documentary Challenging Impossibility which features the feats of strength demonstrated by the late spiritual teacher and peace advocate Sri Chinmoy.

 Lewis also appeared in the film The Last Adam (2006).

+In 2024, Lewis appeared in the fourth season of Mask Singer: Adivina quién canta, the Spanish version of Masked Singer, under the Panda mask.
+He was eliminated in the season premiere.

 Bid for New Jersey State Senate

-On April 11, 2011, Lewis filed petitions to run as a Democrat for New Jersey Senate in the state's 8th legislative district in Burlington County.
-Two weeks later he was disqualified by Lieutenant Governor and secretary of state, Kim Guadagno, as he did not meet the state's requirement that Senate candidates live in New Jersey for four years.
+On April 11, 2011, Lewis filed petitions to run as a Democrat for the New Jersey Senate in the state's 8th legislative district in Burlington County.
+Two weeks later he was disqualified by Lieutenant Governor and secretary of state Kim Guadagno, as he did not meet the state's requirement that Senate candidates live in New Jersey for four years.
 Lewis appealed his decision to the Third Circuit Court of Appeals; the court initially granted his appeal but a few days later the court reversed itself and Lewis withdrew his name.

 Coaching

-As of 2018, Lewis serves as an assistant track coach at his alma mater, the University of Houston.
+As of 2025, Lewis serves as the head track and field coach at his alma mater, the University of Houston.
+He was elevated from assistant coach in 2023.

 Personal life

-Lewis has a son named Bakim, who is a singer songwriter and lives in Houston Texas.
+In the 2025 documentary I'm Carl Lewis, Lewis revealed that he had never been in a long-term relationship out of fear that it would have affected his professional aspirations.
+He has a son named Bakim aka Blew, who is a Director/Videographer and lives in Houston, Texas.

 Lewis became a vegan in 1990, during his late twenties, and has credited his outstanding 1991 results in part to his vegan diet.
 He has said that it is better suited to him because he can eat a larger quantity without affecting his athleticism, and he believes that switching to a vegan diet can lead to improved athletic performance.

-Lewis sang a memorable rendition of"The Star-Spangled Banner" during the 1993 NBA Finals.